 I want to make it abundantly clear who I am, what I believe and where my passions will take me.

-My introduction to CrossFit was in 2005 on San Clemente Island Naval Base during SEAL training.
-(Class 256) Unfortunately I was injured during SEAL training.
+My introduction to CrossFit was in 2005 on San Clemente Island Naval Base during SEAL training (Class 256).
+Unfortunately, I was injured during SEAL training.
 With the help of medication from the class Corpsman, and the bond of brothers literally sometimes pushing me through the soft sand, I attempted to hide my injuries for over a month.
-The physical stress put on my right leg from trying to stay off of my left leg eventually aggravated a pre-existing growth in my right foot and the growth aggressively started growing.
-At one point, I could barley walk and eventually failed a timed run that c.
-Due to the the initial injury and the growth that was collateral damage, I was caused a medical review board.
+The physical stress put on my right leg from trying to stay off my left leg eventually aggravated a pre-existing growth in my right foot and the growth aggressively started growing.
+At one point, I could barely walk and eventually failed a timed run that forced me to see the medic.
+Due to the initial injury and the growth that was collateral damage, I was sent to a medical review board.
 I was then honorably medically discharged.

 At 17 years old I went from a nerdy shy kid to the start of what I am today by joining a boxing gym where the owner became a father figure to me.
 Sphinx CrossFit has been a dream of mine since I walked in that boxing gym.
 My reasoning was simple, my father and grandfather were both unhappy working desk jobs their entire lives.
 I saw the happiness the owner of that gym, my boxing coach had and I wanted that.